Published on October 2nd, 2019

 Since the attacks, Alice has seen the neighbor who killed her husband.
 He is not in jail.
 She gathered the courage to approach him and greet him kindly.
 “I have never felt anger toward them,” Alice said.
 “The Bible already said this [persecution] would happen and said we should watch and pray….The Word encourages me all the time because it says the Lord gives and the Lord takes.
 We are just here for a time.
 Right now, I am no more afraid.”

-(Source: The June 2018 The Voice of the Martyrs magazine.
+(Source: The October 2019 The Voice of the Martyrs magazine.
 Edited for length and clarity.)

 *What does Alice mean when she says, “We are just here for a time?”

 *Can you think of five things to pray for Alice and her family?